(I may earn a small commission from the products mentioned in this post.)

 How I Came Up With A List Of Considerations

 Forty years is a long time to live with a “bad” knee.
-It gives you plenty of time to think and consider what options are available to improve the function of your knee and to lessen the pain than you are enduring.
+It gives you plenty of time to think and consider what options are available to improve the function of your knee and to lessen the pain that you are enduring.

 First, you begin to think of things that you can do personally to make your knee work and feel better.
 Second, you surrender to the fact that you can use some help without visiting a doctor.